availproject/avail/tests/gsrpc/README.md

 {
     "seed":"bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice", "api_url":"ws://127.0.0.1:9944",
-    "size":1000
+    "size":1000,
+    "app_id" : 0

 }
 ```

-2. There are multiplt scripts you have in gsrpc
+2. There are multiple scripts you have in gsrpc

 go to the gsrpc folder in tests